anupam-kumar-krishnan/Namaste-JavaScript/Ep.6 undefined vs not defined in JS 🤔.md

 ## _undefined_
-- JavaScript tries to allocate memeory to the variables & function even befre we run the code
+- JavaScript tries to allocate memeory to the variables & function even before we run the code

 <b>